arangodb/docs/3.5/programs-arangobackup-limitations.md

 --------------------------

 Hot backups are not automatically replicated between instances.
-This is true both for the active/failover setup with 2 (or more) single servers, and for the Datacenter to Datacenter Replication between clusters.
+This is true for both the Active Failover setup with 2 (or more) single servers and for the Datacenter to Datacenter Replication between clusters.
 Simply take hot backups on all instances.